tytydraco/yessleep/out/I_crossreferenced_the_missing_persons_map_with_my_local_caves_I_wish_I_hadnt.md

 I loved this girl.

 We set up camp about fifty yards from the entrance, just far enough to avoid the draft but close enough to stare into the darkness.
 I got the fire going while Jess prepped the grill grate over the coals.
-We were doing this right, slow-cooked sticky ribs, slathered in a spicy bourbon sauce.
+We were doing this right, slow-cooked sticky ribs slathered in a spicy bourbon sauce.

 Heat from gentle coals licked at the meat and the smell was intoxicating.
 Anyone who loves BBQ knows what I’m talking about.
 Smoke, fat, sugar, and char.
 Jess was walking back from the tent with the drinks when a downdraft caught the smoke, pulling the plume low across the ground and sucking it into the mouth of the cave.